MalikAliQA/ToDoSeleniumTesting/README.md

 From this we can see that we only had 4 tasks before now we have 5 with the correct fields,

-You can follow the screenshot for each page to see how everypage is automatically tested
+You can follow the screenshot for each page in /src/test/resources/reports/ each page has it own folder to see how everypage is automatically tested